marcusgia2505/classsExGameInstructions/docs/043_programming.rst

 	for averages, sums and frequencies, you can decide whether you want to include the own value or not.
 The default is set to *false* which means that values are calculated over all other subjects, excluding the own value.
 If you want to include the own value, you need to enter *true* in the function

 $partnerRole = null
-	if you only have two players in a group, the other player is automatically the partner.
-However, you can specify which partner is meant if you have more than two players in one group.
-To specify a player, just write the role number in the expression.
+	if you only have two participants in a group, the other participant is automatically the partner.
+However, you can specify which partner is meant if you have more than two participants in one group.
+To specify a participant, just write the role number in the expression.

 $no_decision = null
 	this means that the default is set that if the partner has not made a decision and you try to access it, the function gives you null.